NOAA-OWP/t-route/readme.md

 ## Configuration

-Presently, there are no specific configuration details.
-Stand by.
+Currently, there are no specific configuration details.
+Stand by for updates.

 ## Usage and Testing
-The following sequence of commands should provide a sense of the operation of the routing scheme:
+To get a sense of the operation of the routing scheme, follow this sequence of commands:

 ```
 # install required python modules
-$ pip3 install numpy pandas xarray netcdf4 joblib toolz pyyaml Cython
+$ pip3 install numpy pandas xarray netcdf4 joblib toolz pyyaml Cython geopandas pyarrow deprecated

 # clone t-toute
 $ git clone --progress --single-branch --branch master http://github.com/NOAA-OWP/t-route.git